 T32 ITCB mentors

-Fellows will engage with mentors on a regular basis through laboratory-based experiences as well as through participation in ITCB Program components.
+Fellows will engage with mentors on a regular basis through laboratory-based experiences and through participation in ITCB Program components.

 Azeddine Atfi, Ph.D.

-Dr. Atfi is the ITCB Program Director and has extensive expertise in basic and translational cancer research.
+Dr. Atfi is a Professor in the Department of Cellular and Genetic Medicine and has extensive expertise in basic and translational cancer research.
 Throughout his career, he has made many major contributions dissecting molecular mechanisms and signaling pathways involved in cancer pathogenesis and progression using genetic and pharmacological approaches both in vitro and in vivo.
 Trainees working with him will have opportunities to focus on developing therapeutic approaches that will eliminate cachexia, which is often a mortality-related consequence of chemotherapy.

 Paula Bos, Ph.D.